Who Owns BlackRock? Top 10 Shareholders & Ownership Structure

 BlackRock Shareholders: Top 5 Institutional Owners

-BlackRock’s largest shareholders are institutional investors, who make up about 51.78% of the company’s ownership.
-Here are the top five institutional owners of BlackRock.
+BlackRock’s largest shareholders are institutional investors, who make up about 79.31% of the company’s ownership.
+Here are the top five institutional owners of BlackRock, as of 16 September 2025.

 1. Vanguard Group

 With roughly 30 million investors, Vanguard Group forms one of the biggest investment companies in the world.
 The firm is based in Pennsylvania but operates globally, offering advisory services and investment options to its clients.
-Vanguard owns 13,182,262 BlackRock shares, with a value of $10.9 billion, which is 8.87% of the total BlackRock shares, making it the largest BlackRock shareholder.
+Vanguard owns around 13.9 million BlackRock shares, which is around 9.04% of the company, making it the largest BlackRock shareholder.

 2. BlackRock Inc